 Can you forget this?
 I am sure not!
 I have gone straight back in the 1990s when I used to chew this all day long.
 My parents and teachers were mad at me for doing this.
 This gum was a rage in India in those days.
 Youth across the country was chewing this gum.
 It … Continue reading This Gum Hold The Pieces Of My Past

-I don't know how does it work abroad but in India blood relation plays an important role in daily life.
+I don't know how does it work abroad but in India family and blood relation plays an important role in daily life.
 People are crazy about it!
 Parents have expectation from their children because they're their own blood.
 Children also help blood relatives more.
-As a common practice, if you ask for some help for a friend … Continue reading Family Isn’t About Blood
+As a common practice, if you ask for some help for … Continue reading Family Isn’t Defined By Blood Or Genetics

 The savings habit of Indians in a risk-free investment model is a product of the family system.
 Gold is one of the favorite investment models of Indians.
 It's no wonder then that India is one of the largest consumers of the yellow metal in the world.
 Since childhood, my parents used to tell me stories about … Continue reading Gold: Friend For A Lifetime